V1ncent19/Hopfield-Network-and-Spin-Glass/README.md

 ### Statistical Mechanics, Boltzmann Distribution and Numerical Methods

-In canonical ensemble, the probability of a state $s$ is given by the Boltzmann distribution:
+In canonical ensemble, the probability of a state $s$ is given by the Boltzmann distribution.
+We put a short derivation in the Appendix, here we just state the result:
 $$
 \begin{aligned}
     p(s) = \frac{1}{Z}e^{-\beta E(s)},\quad Z = \sum_s e^{-\beta E(s)}
 \end{aligned}
 $$
 in which the normalization factor $Z$ is called the partition function, and $\beta = 1/k_BT$ is the inverse temperature.
-If you are really interested in how physicists derive this formula, you can refer to any statistical mechanics textbook, here we just take it as a fact.
-Since there is always thermal fluctuation in the system, the system will not stay in the state with the lowest energy, but will fluctuate around the equilibrium state, and Boltzmann distribution tells us *at equilibrium, the probability that a system stays in a state*.
+The reason why there is a distribution is that: since there is always thermal fluctuation in the system, the system will not stay at *the* state with the lowest energy, but will fluctuate around it, which is what we call 'reaching an equilibrium', and Boltzmann distribution tells us *at equilibrium, the probability that a system stays in a state*.

 Now if we examine the probability expression, we notice that when $\beta \to \infty$, i.e. when the temperature $T\to 0$, the probability of a state $s$ is dominated by the states with the lowest energy.
 That means, the system would tend to stay in the state with the lowest energy, especially at low temperature.